wp-plugins/speed-booster-pack/readme.txt

 == Changelog ==

+= 1.5 =
+* Added Lazy Load feature to improve the web page loading times of your images.
+* Added an option to remove all rss feed links from WP Head.
+* Added plugin options informations to the footer, visible in page source, useful for debugging.

 = 1.4 =
-* Added two features options: one to remove extra Font Awesome stylesheets added to your theme by certain plugins, if Font Awesome is already used in your theme and the other to remove WordPress Version Number.
+* Added a new option to remove extra Font Awesome stylesheets added to your theme by certain plugins, if Font Awesome is already used in your theme.
+* Added a new option to remove WordPress Version Number.

 = 1.3 =
 * Fixed strict standards error: redefining already defined constructor for class.